 To meet the demand for quality photo prints, manufacturers continue to produce excellent professional-level inkjet photo printers in a range of sizes.
 These days though, the number of pro photo printer companies has shrunk to only two serious brands: Epson and Canon.
 But between the two of them, they offer some excellent output options.
-Here are our choices for the five best photo printers in 2021, including 13-inch to 24-inch-wide models.
+Here are our choices for the seven best photo printers in 2021, including 13-inch to 44-inch-wide models.

 Epson SureColor P700